tfp-photonics/focusaniso/README.md

 ## Installation

-You can either just put the file `focusaniso.py` where you want it.
+You can simply put the file `focusaniso.py` where you want it.
 The only dependency is `numpy`.

-Alternatively, you can install the module with `pip install TODO`, for the documentation or test use `pip install TODO[docs]` or `pip install TODO[test]`.
+Alternatively, you can install the module with
+`pip install git+https://git.scc.kit.edu/tfpphotonics/focusaniso.git`.
+I'd advise to do this in a virtual environment.
+For the documentation and tests use `pip install -e git+https://git.scc.kit.edu/tfpphotonics/focusanis.git#egg=focusaniso[docs,test]`.
+Omit `docs` or `test`, if you only want one of them.

 ## Getting started